That-Dev-Girl-Sites/jhalabi.com/_posts/2021-11-28-editing-done.md

 However, instead of talking about my problem to the rubber ducky, I decided to sing to my rubber ducky.
 I made up a tune and sang each book verse to that same tune.[^5] If I had a hard time fitting the words to the tune, then I would know where my rhythm issues are.

 Wow, did I find issues that way!
-Where the rhythm worked - and where it didn't - became glaringly obvious.
+Where the rhythm worked (and where it didn't) became glaringly obvious.
 I rewrote about half the book after that exercise and, I think, came out with a much stronger book.
 In my truly unexperienced opinion, I highly recommend trying this if you're stuck, even if you make up a Gregorian chant for your verses.[^6]

 ## Current status

 After several _more_ rounds of editing after that, I think I'm done?
 I mean, I feel like if I continue to edit, I will never be done, which is the classic issue of trying to write an app and waiting to ship it until it is perfect.
 If you keep tweaking it and tweaking it until you decide it is perfect, you will never actually ship it.
 Or, at the very least, you will ship it much, much later than you really want to.

 So, that's where I am now.
-I feel like the text is done - or at least done enough.
+I feel like the text is done, or at least done enough.
 I will likely go through one more round to have someone proofread it, but then I am putting this down to start the illustration process.

 Stay tuned for my next post, where I talk about using spreadsheets to search for the perfect illustrator! _(If you think I'm kidding, just wait.)_